Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

 \subsubsection{Memory Buffer}

-In \cite{li2024towards}, the authors considered the data heterogeneity and the limited storage space of the client memory buffer, and proposed a simple and effective framework Re-Fed to solve the catastrophic forgetting with synergistic replay.
-The core idea of Re-Fed is to coordinate clients to cache important samples of previous tasks for replay under the limited memory of the client before the arrival of the new task arrives.
-Specifically, when a new task \(t\) arrives at client \(k\), samples from previous \(t-1\) tasks are cached according to their global and local importance.
+In \cite{li2024towards}, the authors considered the data heterogeneity and the limited storage space of the client memory buffer and proposed a simple and effective framework to solve the catastrophic forgetting with synergistic replay.
+The core idea of Re-Fed is to coordinate clients to cache important samples of previous tasks for replay under the limited memory of the client before the arrival of the new task.
+Specifically, when a new task arrives at the client, samples from previous tasks are cached according to their global and local importance.
 Then, the client trains the local model using both the cached samples and the samples from the new task.
-To quantify the importance of samples, the authors introduce an additional Personalized Informative Model (PIM) that integrates knowledge from the global model and the local model.
-Then after the client $k$ receives the global model $w^{t-1}$, the PIM $v^{t-1}_k$ is updated in $s$ iterations using a momentum-based method as follows:
+To quantify the importance of samples, the authors introduce an additional personalized informative model that integrates knowledge from the global model and the local model.
+Then, after the client receives the global model, the PIM is updated iteratively using a momentum-based method.
+In the process of updating the model PIM, the gradient norm of each sample is recorded to calculate the sample importance score.

-where $f_{v^{t-1}_{k,p}}$(·) is the output of the model $v^{t-1}_{k,p}$ in client $k$ with $p$-th iteration, $M$ represents the maximum number of samples that each client can accommodate, and $\lambda$ is the hyper-parameter which adjusts the balance between the local and global information, $\lambda \in (0,1)$, and $\eta$ is the rate to control the step size of the update.
-In the process of updating the model PIM \(v^{t-1}_k\), the gradient norm \(g(\Tilde{x}^{(i)}_{k,t-1})\) of each sample is recorded to calculate the sample importance score.
-The formula for calculating the gradient norm is as follows:

 Based on the importance scores, each client caches the most informative samples within its memory buffer limit.
 The cached samples are then used for replay during the training of new tasks to alleviate catastrophic forgetting.

-In \cite{dong2022federated}, the authors introduce a novel Global-Local Forgetting Compensation (GLFC) model to mitigate catastrophic forgetting under memory buffer constraints.
-GLFC addresses both local and global forgetting issues arising from class imbalance at local clients and non-IID class imbalance across clients, respectively, while accounting for limited edge device storage.
-To tackle local forgetting due to class imbalance, GLFC introduces a class-aware gradient compensation loss ($\mathcal{L}_{GC}$) that re-weights gradient propagation to balance forgetting across old classes, emphasizing minority classes during training.
-Additionally, a class-semantic relation distillation loss ($\mathcal{L}_{RD}$) is proposed to maintain consistent inter-class relations across incremental tasks.
-For global forgetting due to non-IID class imbalance, GLFC uses a proxy server ($S_P$) to select the optimal previous global model for the relation distillation.